-- Tocumen is the only airport in Central America with two operational runways.
+- Panama's consistently temperate climate is ideal for airport operations. - Tocumen is the only airport in Central America with two operational runways.
 Also, unlike some other regional airports, consistent modernization and growth of our hub has kept pace with our needs.
 In 2012, Tocumen Airport completed Phase II of an expansion project of the existing terminal.
-In 2013, Tocumen was awarded the bid for the construction of a new south terminal, with an additional 20 gates, eight remote positions and a second customs area.
-Currently, this second terminal is under construction and scheduled for completion toward the end of 2018. - Panama's central and sea level location provides a very efficient base to operate our narrow body fleet, efficiently serving short and long-haul destinations in Central, North and South America, as well as the Caribbean. - Travelers can generally make connections seamlessly through Tocumen because of its manageable size and Panama's policies accommodating in-transit passengers.
+In 2013, Tocumen awarded the bid for the construction of a new south terminal, with an additional 20 gates and eight remote positions.
+Currently, this second terminal is under construction and is expected to open in 2019. - Panama's central and sea level location provides a very efficient base to operate our narrow body fleet, efficiently serving short and long-haul destinations in Central, North and South America, as well as the Caribbean. - Travelers can generally make connections seamlessly through Tocumen because of its manageable size and Panama's policies accommodating in-transit passengers.